pkuzengqi/pkuzengqi.github.io/index.md

 # About

 Greetings!
 I am Qi Zeng (曾琪).
-I am currently a Research Scientist on the LLaMA post-training team at Meta GenAI (Meta Superintelligence Labs).
+I am currently a Senior Research Scientist on the core post-training team at Meta GenAI/MSL (Meta Superintelligence Labs).
 I work hard so my cats [Peanut Butter and Honey Butter](cat.md) can have a better life.

 <br>